 Policies & FAQs

-***Exceptional circumstances due to the COVID-19 pandemic have altered certain aspects of International Student Orientation.
+*** Exceptional circumstances due to the COVID-19 pandemic have altered certain aspects of International Student Orientation.
 The information on this page is subject to change at any time.
-For the most updated information on the Fall 2020 orientation, please see the orientation requirements (Steps 1-5) or email email@example.com***
+For the most updated information on the Summer 2021 orientation, please see the orientation requirements (Steps 1-5) or email us at email@example.com ***

 What is International Student Orientation, and who needs to attend it?